NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 # Step-by-step Walk Through

-Interacting with ptb toolbox relies on editing a series of template scripts that call each other as you might already realize in the previous sections.
-We try to facilitate the use of the toolbox by providing some initial template scripts and in particular, this step-by-step "idiot proof" walk through of these scripts in this section.
+Interacting with the PTB toolbox relies on editing a series of template scripts that call each other.
+Additionally, data must be converted to the PTB format, and placed in the appropriate subdirectory prior to running the scripts.
+In order to facilitate use of the toolbox, we providing initial template scripts and the following step-by-step walk-through.
+After completing this walk-through, users can modify the template scripts to run similar analyses on their own data.

 ## Step1 - Convert data to PTB format

 Related Scripts: `analysis_template/scripts/ template_eeg2ptb_erplab.m`

-This very first step assumes you already have preprocessed “clean” data (artifacts removed, epoched etc.).
-Then this step would help prepare your data for ptb toolbox (converting your data into ptb format).
-Detailed info of ptb structure are available in the ptb documentation directories (`psychophysiology_toolbox-1.0.0/documentation/data_import/README_dataset-structure.txt`).
-For the ease of reading, it is attached at the end of this step.
+The first step assumes that the user already has preprocessed “clean” epoched data (artifacts removed, epoched to events of interest).
+Assuming that this is the case, the user then needs to convert their data to the PTB format, which is described in table S3.
+More detailed information regarding the PTB data format and structure are available in the PTB documentation directory (`psychophysiology_toolbox-1.0.0/documentation/data_import/README_dataset-structure.txt`).

 ### `template_eeg2ptb_erplab.m`

-1)	Edit Line 13 & 16 to set up the paths for the raw data and output data.
-Of course, you can leave them as they are and put your data in the `eeglab_data` folder.
+1)	Line 13 and 16 need to be edited to set up the paths for the raw data and output data (see below).
+Of course, the user can leave scripts as they are and put their own data in the `eeglab_data` folder.

 ```
 % Locate raw data on hard drive